-Figure 4.1 shows the business model for the NPA project.
-The partnership will involve two hubs at the University of Cincinnati and at the University of Cape Town.
-Secretarial and technical staff at both locations will facilitate exchange between the two hubs.
 Cincinnati will serve as the link to two national laboratories in the U.S.; Oak Ridge National Laboratory in Tennessee and Argonne National Laboratory in Chicago.
-Two of the three Cincinnati funded post-doctoral students will be based at the two national laboratories to coordinate visits by project participants and to conduct research using the neutron scattering and synchrotron facilities as well as the Nanoscience Centers at the labs.
-In addition to use of these facilities, the post docs will visit the University of Cincinnati to use x-ray scattering facilities.
-Two post docs will rotate between Cape Town and the National Labs.
-In Cincinnati Eclipse Film Technologies will provide facilities for the development of reel-to-reel polymer film processing for the production of photovoltaic devices.
+Two Cincinnati funded post-doctoral students will rotate between Cape Town and the two National Labs.
+They will initially be based at the two national laboratories to coordinate visits by project participants and to conduct research using the neutron scattering and synchrotron facilities as well as the Nanoscience Centers at the labs.
+In addition to use of these facilities, the post docs will visit the University of Cincinnati to use x-ray scattering facilities and the reel-to-reel pilot plant operations at Eclipse Film Technologies.
+In Cincinnati, Eclipse Film Technologies will provide facilities for the development of reel-to-reel polymer film processing development lab for the production of photovoltaic devices.
 A small-scale film processing machine will be purchased and equipped with flame particle production, coating and other unique processes with the goal of developing simple processes to mass produce photovoltaic devices in Africa.
 Graduate students, post docs and scientists will spend time at the Eclipse facility under the supervision of Ryan Breese.
 Personnel at Eclipse will train these researchers in safety of the industrial process.
 The NPA facility will have a separate key from the Eclipse facilities so as to distinguish between the two endeavors.
 Eclipse will fund facilities development to house the joint effort.
 Sun Chemical is also located in Cincinnati and will collaborate with the Cape Town in the development of silicon-based printed electronics.
 Sun manufactures conducting inks and other inks for production of photovoltaics and printed electronics.
 Sun will directly fund \$100,000 per year of related research in Cape Town.
 In addition to Sun, Collins Ink in Cincinnati will participate in the project through the joint development of magnetic nanoparticles for magnetic inks to be used in printed electronics.
 These magnetic inks will be made using flame synthesis technology in the laboratory of Prof. Beaucage.
 Some of these components and similar synthesis methods will be used in solar cell production so there is a high degree of overlap in the Collins collaboration.
-Collins will provide in-kind support through staff salaries and materials
+Collins will provide in-kind support through staff salaries and materials.

-The Nano-power Africa project has two parallel proposals pending, one with the National Science Foundation through the Materials World Network program and a second with the Air Force Office of Scientific Research through the African Materials Initiative, Figure 4.3.
-The NSF proposal focuses on scientific investigation of the relationship between nanoparticle structure and aggregate structure and electrical performance in layered devices such as printed electronics based photovoltaics.
-NPA also plans to develop a large proposal for the Department of Energy pertaining to the structure of aggregates and branched macromolecules as studied using small-angle neutron scattering.
-NPA will also apply for funding from the State of Ohio through their Small Business Development Fund with Eclipse Film Technologies to support the development of technologies to produce photovoltaics for the NPA project.
+The Nano-power Africa project has a parallel project with the Air Force Office of Scientific Research through the African Materials Initiative, Figure 4.3.
+A NSF proposal focused on scientific investigation of the relationship between nanoparticle structure and aggregate structure and electrical performance in layered devices such as printed electronics based photovoltaic's is planned for the fall.
+NPA also plans to develop a large proposal for the Department of Energy pertaining to the structure of aggregates and branched macromolecules as studied using small-angle neutron scattering for the fall.
+NPA will apply in September for funding from the State of Ohio through Third Frontier Photovoltaics Program with Eclipse Film Technologies to support the development of technologies to produce photovoltaics for the NPA project.